mpadge/hackmd-stat-software/unsupervised.md

         input data which has components on markedly different scales should explicitly document such differences, and implications of submitting such data.
+      - **UL1.6b** Examples or other documentation should not use `scale()` or equivalent transformations without explaining *why* scale is applied, and explicitly illustrating and contrasting the consequences of not applying such transformations.

 ## 2\.
 Pre-processing and Variable Transformation